 Photo: Dr. jean-Paul Rodrigue, 2012.

-Double stacking rail services were first introduced in North America in 1984, multiplying the productivity of inland container transportation.
-The advantages are obvious since two 40 foot containers (or 4 twenty-foot) can be stacked on a rail car, essentially doubling the capacity of a unit train.
-The drawback is a more complex loading or unloading and a higher clearance requirement so that double-stacked cars can fit under bridges and tunnels (see above photo taken in the port of Vancouver, Canada).
-Until recently, North America remained the only region of the world where double stacking services were possible.
+Double-stacking rail services were first introduced in North America in 1984, multiplying the productivity of inland container transportation.
+The advantages are obvious since two 40-foot containers (or 4 twenty-foot) can be stacked on a rail car, essentially doubling the capacity of a unit train.
+The drawback is a more complex loading or unloading and a higher clearance requirement so that double-stacked cars can fit under bridges and tunnels (see the above photo taken in the port of Vancouver, Canada).
+Until recently, North America remained the only region of the world where double-stacking services were possible.
 However, in April 2004, double-stack container train services using 40-foot boxes between Shanghai and Beijing were launched.
 Both cities can be serviced in about 38 hours.
-There is also the possibility to use double-stacked trains on the Betuweroute, a 160 km rail segment between Rotterdam and the German border.
-Still, no such trains are currently using the corridor.
+There is also the possibility of using double-stacked trains on the Betuweroute, a 160 km rail segment between Rotterdam and the German border.